lingeringwillx/Refpack-QFS-Resources/README.md

 ## Refpack/QFS Resources
 Resources for those interested in learning about the Refpack/QFS compression algorithm used in many EA games

+#### About

+Refpack/QFS is a compression algorithm based on the LZ77/LZSS compression by Frank Barchard from EA.
+It first appeared in Need for Speed 2 in 1997.
+There is slight variations in the compression for each game.

+The main destinction between QFS and LZSS is that the compression has it's own unique way of encoding tokens/control characters, which has a varying length of between 1 to 4 bytes.
+It also allows a much longer length and offset to be encoded.

+The algorithm doesn't employ any other common compression method (such as Huffman Coding) besides LZSS encoding of repeated patterns.

+The longer length and offset capacity of the compression slows down the compression, and it doesn't seem to yield a significant improvement in the compressed size, so I don't know why EA didn't just use DEFLATE.
+I guess they waited until the patent for DEFLATE expired.

 #### Compression

 [Niotso Wiki](http://wiki.niotso.org/RefPack): Generic information on the compression.